-- Upload the project report and the personal reflection report in Osiris - The host supervisor fill in an evaluation form about your performance in Osiris.
-Depending the qualifications of your host supervisor this is either an advice about the grading for Assessor 1 or the host supervisor is Assessor 1. - Assessor 2 (often the examiner) will independently fill in an assessment form in Osiris.
+- o Upload the project report and the personal reflection report in Osiris - The host supervisor fill in an evaluation form about your performance in Osiris.
+Depending the qualifications of your host supervisor this is either an advice about the grading for Assessor 1 or the host supervisor is Assessor 1 in which case the WUR supervisor becomes Assessor 2. - Assessor 2 (often the examiner) will independently fill in an assessment form in Osiris.